 Today we will say our goodbyes.
 Enjoy breakfast and your transfer to the airport home or onto our extensions.

 Varanasi (once called Benares) is visited daily by thousands of Hindi pilgrims who come to bathe in the sacred Ganges River.
-During our tour we will see many of the ghats (bathing sites) from both the shore and from a boat, and we will also visit nearby Sarnath, where Siddharth Gautama, the original Buddha, gave his first sermon.
+During our tour, we will see many of the ghats (bathing sites) from both the shore and from a boat, and we will also visit nearby Sarnath, where Siddharth Gautama, the original Buddha, gave his first sermon.

-Days 12 - 13 - Varanasi (formerly called Benares) is situated on the banks of the holy Ganges River and is presided over by Lord Shiva.
-It is called the Eternal City and is distinguished by the many "ghats" along the riverside.
+Varanasi (formerly called Benares) is situated on the banks of the holy Ganges River and is presided over by Lord Shiva.
+It is called the Eternal City and is distinguished by the many “ghats” along the riverside.
 (A ghat is a broad flight of steps that provides access to the water, especially for bathing).
 From time immemorial Varanasi has been a seat of learning and an important religious center for Hindus.
 It is also one of the most sacred places of pilgrimage, being visited by millions of people every year.
-In addition to its role in Hinduism, Varanasi also holds an important place in Buddhism, since Buddha's first sermon was given nearby.
+In addition to its role in Hinduism, Varanasi also holds an important place in Buddhism, since Buddha’s first sermon was given nearby.

 For those flying out the following day or later, please let us know if you would like to add additional hotel nights.